patrick-wright/patrick-wright.github.io/source/_posts/2015-04-23-loading-dynamic-chef-resource-attributes.markdown

 end
 ```

 This example fails. `artifact` will be assigned at compile time.
 Since `local_path` has not been
 set, it will be set to the attribute's default value.
 In this case `nil`.

-I had initially expected the provider code
-snippet above to properly set `local_path` before realizing that it is being executed after `artifact` instance is
+_To my mistake, I had initially expected the provider code snippet above to properly set `local_path` before realizing that it is being executed after `artifact` instance is assigned._
-assigned.

 ## The Solution
 I was able to pick the brain of my colleague, Joshua Timberman.
 He enlightened me of the `resources` DSL recipe method.
+This method will look up a resource in the resource collection using the sytnax `resources("resource_type[resource_name]")`.
+Since it returns a Resource instance we can call methods on that instance.
+For example, calling the methods that return attribute values.
 Read more about the [resources](http://docs.chef.io/dsl_recipe.html#resources) method.
 ```ruby
 my_resource 'name' do